305379107 Paste your Bing Webmaster Tools verification code here

 However, you may see one of several other coffee certifications.
 The most prominent ones are USDA Organic, Fair Trade, Rainforest Alliance, and the Smithsonian Bird Friendly certificate.
 The criteria for each are quite different.

 These certifications are all valuable and important, but the Smithsonian Bird Friendly certification is the closest to a shade-grown certification.
 One of the requirements is a shade cover of at least 40%.
 There are more criteria regarding the structure and composition of the plant life of a coffee farm.
-You can find these on the website of the Smithsonian’s National Zoo & Conservation Biology Institute.
+You can find these on the Smithsonian’s National Zoo & Conservation Biology Institute website.

 Getting a coffee farm certified is not a walk in the park.
 The Smithsonian certification is notoriously difficult to obtain, but the other certifications are also not easy.
 In addition to fulfilling strict criteria, there is also a cost involved.
 This can be too much for a farmer in the highlands of Colombia or Guatemala.
 So, many farms might qualify, but owners may not be able to afford the procedure.